dipen4078/WiDS_2024/README.md

 - Performance of CLiP was also compared with humans.
 It was found that most images which were difficult for CLiP were also difficult for humans.
 - Performance of CLiP is poor when it comes to fine grained classifications like differentiating within a species.
 It also struggle on counting the number of objects.

+## Paper : CoOp
+- CoOp(Context Optimization) aims to improve zero shot CLiP by giving better prompts as identifying right prompt for CLiP is non trivial.
+- As Prompts play a significant role in CLiP Model CoOp improves the accuracy of zero shot CLiP by a significant margin.
+- Models prompt's context words with learnable vectors which could be initialized with random vectors or pre trained word embeddings
+- #### Two main implementations of CoOp based on above options
+      a) Based on unified context - shares same context with all classes
+      b) Based on class specific context - learns specific set of context tokens for each class and is found to be more suitable for fine grained categories.
+- Outperforms hand crafted prompts and linear probe CLiP model within just a few shots of CoOp.